nondejus/AwesomeUnityCommunity/README.md

 * [Devdog UnityTips Compilation](https://devdog.io/blog/?tag=UnityTips) - Tweets gathered by Devdog with tips and tricks posted by developers.
 * [#UnityTips](https://twitter.com/hashtag/unitytips?src=hash) - Hashtag used in Twitter to post Unity related tips.
 * [Unity Official Tips & Tricks Videos](https://unity3d.com/es/learn/tutorials/topics/tips/unity-tips-tricks) - Video sessions recorded by Unity developers with tips and tricks for Unity.
+* [50-unity-tips](https://github.com/defuncart/50-unity-tips) - A collection of 50 tips for Unity (focusing on Mobile) ranging from editor tools to serialization to UI shortcuts.

 ## :books: Books <a name="books"></a>